Drowning Love

-Drowning Love (溺れるナイフ, Oboreru Knife) is a Japanese slice of life romance shōjo manga series written and illustrated by George Asakura and published by Kodansha.
+Drowning Love (溺れるナイフ, Oboreru Knife) is a Japanese slice of life romantic drama shōjo manga series written and illustrated by George Asakura and published by Kodansha.
 The chapters were serialized on Bessatsu Friend from October 13, 2004, to December 13, 2013, and compiled into 17 tankōbon volumes.
 It was published in French by Delcourt.
 A live action film adaptation of the same name was released on November 5, 2016.
 Kodansha USA have licensed the manga and will release it in a digital-only format.